GTPB/PPB18/assets/6_Parsing-Theory-I.md

 ```
 >
->Download a Uniprot multiple sequence FASTA file.
+>Download a Uniprot multiple sequence FASTA file [here](data_and_scripts/Parsing/SwissProt-Human.fasta).
 Write the record headers to a new file.
 >
 ---